 11. Hack Reactor$$$$

 Codesmith prepares students, also known as residents, for positions as mid to senior-level engineers.
 During their full-time, 12-week residency, students build projects, participate in monthly meetups and receive one-on-one resume guidance.
-Once accepted into the program, residents may qualify for scholarships to fund their tuition.Completing Codesmith's 12-week program was one of the hardest--and most rewarding--things I've ever done.
-I had completed an immersive program somewhere else before going to Codesmith, and the difference was like night and day.
-Codesmith's ...
+Once accepted into the program, residents may qualify for scholarships to fund their tuition.As many other have noted, Codesmith’s 12-week course is both an extremely challenging and extremely rewarding journey.
+The aspect that made it possible was the unbelievable assistance from the community.
+The unflagging support from both the staff ...

 Startup Institute offers a 12-week, immersive program for coding students.
 Two months of dedicated career support are included, and students are also connected to a comprehensive network of startups and tech companies who hire recent graduates.Startup Institute was recommended to me by one of my mentors.
 I had recently relocated to the Boston area after graduating college and knew that I wanted to join the local startup ecosystem, but had no idea how to go about it.
 What was certain is ...